l-aldarondo/Kickstarter-Analysis/README.md

 ### Outcomes based on Goals

--Based on this analysis we can conclude that the success rate decreased with higher starting campaign goals.
+- Based on this analysis we can conclude that the success rate decreased with higher starting campaign goals.

 - What are some limitations of this dataset?